Storyboards in UX/UI Design

 You should use storyboards in the UX design process primarily during two stages:

 1. Concept development: When you begin a project, use storyboards to visualize and explore different ideas for how users will interact with your product.
-This helps teams understand and agree on the direction of the design before detailed work begins.
+This helps teams understand and agree on the direction of the design before any detailed work begins.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.